nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Once the command succeeds, the persons found will be displayed providing comprehensive information about the persons.
 ![Find command success](images/findcommandsucceed.png)

+Possible Errors:
+- `Invalid command format! `
+find: Finds all persons based on the specified criteria and displays them as a list with index numbers.
+Search is case-insensitive.
+Parameters: [n/NAME] [nric/NRIC] [role/ROLE] [t/TAG]...
+At least one parameter must be provided.
+You do not need to include all parameters.

 ### Managing Appointments